symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string``

 The default lock adapter.
-If not defined the value is set to ``semaphore`` when availabale, or to ``flock` otherwise.
+If not defined the value is set to ``semaphore`` when available, or to ``flock`` otherwise.
 Store's DSN are also allowed.

 Full Default Configuration
 --------------------------